tanviredu/node_js_server_side_coursera/mongoose_population/what_is_mongoose_population_and_why_use_it.md

 then find the data
 then import the data
 then add the data

+and the cycle have to be done for every document on that schema

 a lot of work done in the backend